u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 -------------------

-To let search engines know that the second URL is the French translation of the first URL, Odoo will add an HTML link element in the header.
+To let search engines know that the second URL is the French translation of the first URL, Thrive Bureau ERP will add an HTML link element in the header.
 In the HTML
-<head> section of the main version, Odoo automatically adds a link
+<head> section of the main version, Thrive Bureau ERP automatically adds a link
 element pointing to the translated versions of that webpage;

 -  <link rel="alternate" hreflang="fr"